Day Trading Rules: Everything You Need To Know

-The Financial Industry Regulatory Authority (FINRA) requires that anyone engaged in day trading maintain at least $25,000 in their brokerage account, known as the “pattern day trader” rule.
-If you buy and sell a stock or other security within the same day more than four times in a week, you’ll be considered a day trader and need to meet the rule’s requirements.
+The Financial Industry Regulatory Authority requires that anyone engaged in day trading maintain at least $25,000 in their brokerage account, known as the “pattern day trading rule.”
+If you buy and sell a stock or other security within the same day four or more times in five business days, you’ll be considered a pattern day trader and need to meet the rule’s requirements.

 This rule also reflects another important reality: You need a lot of money to day trade.
 Most trades will involve relatively slim margins — especially after fees — so you need to put a lot of money behind them to turn a substantial profit.
 That’s why beginners should use a stock trading simulator prior to putting actual cash behind their efforts.

-Because day traders turn a very small gain, if any, for each share they trade, they need leverage to buy up more shares — usually in the form of margin trading.
+Because day traders realize a very small gain (if any) for each share they trade, they need leverage to buy up more shares — usually in the form of margin trading.
 By borrowing from your broker, you can double the size of your trade.
-That’s the cap, though, as Regulation T from the Federal Reserve Board mandates you can only borrow up to half of the purchase price of the securities.
+Just keep in mind that under the Federal Reserve Board’s Regulation T, firms can only lend a customer up to 50% of the total purchase price of a margin security for new purchases.

-Margin trading comes with incredible risk, however.
-Although borrowing the maximum means quadrupling profits when you succeed, it also means quadrupling losses when you don’t, which can quickly push you deep into debt with your broker.
-You’ll also pay interest on any money you borrow just like any other loan.
+Margin trading comes with considerable risk.
+Borrowing the maximum could mean substantial profits when you succeed — but it also means substantial losses when you don’t.
+This can quickly push you deep into debt with your broker.
+You’ll also pay interest on any money you borrow.

-One other way to get leverage is through options — contracts that allow you to buy or sell a stock or other security or commodity at a particular price in the future.
-Because the price of the contracts is much lower than the price of stock, you can buy contracts that represent many more shares than you could otherwise afford.
+One other way to get leverage is through options.
+These are contracts that let you buy or sell a stock or other security or commodity at a specific price in the future.
+Because the price of the contract is much lower than the price of a stock, you can buy contracts that represent many more shares than you could otherwise afford.

-Stock options trading has different risks from other stock market trading, though.
+Stock options trading comes with its own risks.
 Options contracts that don’t get “in the money” are worthless, so a failed trade often involves losing everything you put behind it.
-Success usually magnifies your potential returns considerably, however, and unlike margin trading, you aren’t in danger of losing borrowed money.
-Regardless, options can be very complex and should be extensively researched before use.
+But success usually magnifies your potential returns.
+And unlike margin trading, you aren’t in danger of losing borrowed money.
+Regardless, options can be very complex and should be extensively researched before you take the plunge.

-One of the biggest mistakes made by novice traders is trying to “read” the market — improvising to try to ride swings in momentum.
-Most veteran traders, though, will tell you that one of the most important elements of successful trading is nailing down a clear, executable strategy ahead of time and following it carefully.
+One of the biggest mistakes made by novice traders is trying to “read” the market to capitalize on sudden swings in stock prices.
+Most veteran traders prefer to develop a clear, executable strategy ahead of time and then follow it carefully.

 Before you trade, you should have a clear sense of your planned entry point, exit point and stops.
 Better still, if your online stock trading software has the option to automate your trades, you can be sure your emotions won’t drive you to make mistakes.

 Your strategy should be built around very specific stock trading information about the sort of patterns that emerge in the way a particular stock trades, so it’s important to have a precise sense of what price you want to buy and sell at.
-Market orders can easily end up executing at a different price from where stocks are trading when you enter them, so the best plan is to stick to limit orders that will only execute on your terms.
+Market orders can easily end up executing at different prices from where stocks are trading when you enter them.
+The best plan is to stick to limit orders that will only execute on your terms.